-We estimate that the net proceeds to us from the sale of our common stock in this offering will be \$86.2 million, at an assumed initial public offering price of \$24.00 per share, the midpoint of the price range set forth on the cover of this prospectus, and after deducting estimated underwriting discounts and commissions and offering expenses.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$24.00 per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the net proceeds to us of this offering by \$3.8 million, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and offering expenses.
+We estimate that the net proceeds to us from the sale of our common stock in this offering will be \$97.6 million, after deducting underwriting discounts and commissions and estimated offering expenses.
 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
 We intend to use the net proceeds of this offering for general corporate purposes.